 - Ongoing involvement in (or awareness of) that niche: As an active consultant, Cindy Gallop maintains an ongoing presence in the advertising world.
 And if you follow her online, you’ll find engaging content related to that field.

 - A clearly identified point of view: Cindy Gallop does an excellent job of maintaining a brand online that reflects the opinions and persona that she’s known for.

 - Credibility: BBH is a highly visible advertising agency, and Cindy Gallop led the American Branch – which is significant.
 While Gallop’s professional pedigree lends her an air of credibility, it’s the fact that she continues to actively engage in her industry with other recognizable talents that reinforces her status as a thought leader.

 - Credibility: Neil Patel built his first website when he was 16 and was forced to learn marketing after a marketing firm took his money and left him with nothing.
-Since then he has founded or co-founded highly successful businesses, and been recognized from the Wall Street Journal to President Obama’s White House for the quality of his work and contributions to the industry.
+Since then, he has founded or co-founded highly successful businesses and been recognized by the Wall Street Journal to President Obama’s White House for the quality of his work and contributions to the industry.

 - A supportive following: Because of the quality and accessibility of Patel’s content (blog, newsletters, podcasts, talks, social media presence), it’s no surprise that millions of people engage with him on a number of platforms.
 Not only that, but the loyalty of his following is even more impressive.
 Anyone can have a large audience, but a true thought leader has an army of devoted fans.

 If you’re wondering how this relates to your situation, consider the cases below.
 These are a few thought leadership examples from clients who have transitioned into successful thought leaders in their industry with help from our branding teams.